Gyoza-Finance/docs/docs/user-docs/borrowing-and-liquidations.md

 ### What makes borrowing on Gyoza so unique?

-Gyoza allows users to borrow the stablecoin gyUSD on their own terms.
-Borrowers can choose and adjust the rate they are willing to pay for their loans.
-Borrowers can choose to pay 0%, 5%, 20%, etc..
+Gyoza will allow users to borrow the stablecoin gyUSD on their own terms.
+Borrowers will be able to choose and adjust the rate they are willing to pay for their loans.
+Borrowers will be able to pay 0%, 5%, 20%, etc..
 Borrowers will establish market rates in accordance with their individual risk tolerance without relying on governance or algorithm rate management.
-Each collateral also has its own respective borrow market which allows room for a market of rates to develop.
+Each collateral will also have its own respective borrow market which allows room for a market of rates to develop.

 All of this makes for a highly capital efficient, secure and decentralized borrowing experience.